Introduction: The Question of Control

 The governance layer: regulation, access policy, and content control by nation-states and international organisations.

-Nobody formally owns the internet – however, different concentration trends are emerging on every layer: the physical infrastructure is increasingly controlled by tech corporations, logical management is under geopolitical pressure, the platform layer exhibits high market concentration, and on the political layer, competing governance models are clashing.
+Nobody formally owns the internet, yet concentration is emerging on every layer: the physical infrastructure is increasingly controlled by tech corporations, logical management is under geopolitical pressure, the platform layer shows high market concentration, and on the political layer, competing governance models are clashing.

 Layer 1: The Physical Infrastructure – Structural Change in Submarine Cables